dalibo/temboard/CONTRIBUTING.md

 ## Execute Unit Tests

+Each UI and agent project has its own unit tests battery.
 Enable the virtualenv and use pytest to run unit tests:

 ``` console
 $ . .venv-py3.6/bin/activate